whollysmoke9232-hue/grace-in-the-margins/src/devotionals/gift-of-now.md

 ---
-title: "The Gift of 'Now': Don't Miss the Journey"
+title: "🌅 The Gift of 'Now': Don't Miss the Journey"
 layout: default.njk
 excerpt: "Fixation on the future can rob us of the sacred beauty of the present moment.
 God is here, now."
 tags:
+  - devotionals
+  - presence
   - spiritual-growth
+  - Matthew
+  - Ecclesiastes
-  - matthew
+  - Holy-Spirit
 date: 2025-08-02
 ---